A-rjun-saji/soc-fundamentals-labs/README.md

 ---

+### 🌐 Network Traffic Analysis
+📁 `network-traffic-analysis/`

+Focuses on **DNS, HTTP, and Firewall traffic** with an emphasis on **behavioral patterns and visibility boundaries**.

+**Skills covered**
+- DNS resolution flow and abuse patterns
+- HTTP request behavior and beaconing indicators
+- Firewall ALLOW vs BLOCK interpretation
+- Inbound vs outbound traffic analysis
+- SRC / DST / SPT / DPT field analysis
+- Visibility gaps (what firewalls can and cannot see)

+Includes a full **Firewall + Endpoint + Attacker correlation lab** demonstrating:
+- Blocked inbound scans
+- Legitimate internal access
+- Risky allowed outbound traffic
+- Endpoint traffic bypassing firewall visibility
+- SOC-style correlation and decision-making

+---

+### 🖥️ Endpoint Logging & System Behavior
+📁 `endpoint-logging-labs/`

+Focuses on **host-level visibility** from Windows and Linux systems.

+**Skills covered**
+- Windows authentication and process activity
+- Linux authentication and service logs
+- Differentiating system noise from attacker behavior
+- Mapping endpoint activity to network evidence

+---

 ## 🧠 SOC Analyst Mindset

 Instead of asking:
-> “Which tool is this?”
+> “Which tool detected this?”

 I focus on:
-- Why this behavior is suspicious
+- Why this behavior exists
+- Whether it is normal for this system
 - How attackers abuse normal services
-- What this looks like in logs
+- What this looks like across **firewall + endpoint + network**
-- How a SOC would detect or miss it
+- How a SOC would detect it — or miss it

 ---